 - Pre-heat oven at 350°F.

-- Stir together all-purpose flour, baking soda and baking powder.
+- Stir together all-purpose flour, baking soda, and baking powder.
 Keep aside.

 - Add eggs to the creamed butter mix and beat until eggs are incorporated.

 - Add flour mix in parts and beat until combined.
+Do not overbeat.

 - To the batter add rice cereal, shredded coconut, old fashioned oats.
-Using silicon spatula fold the mix until combined.
+Using a silicon spatula fold the mix until combined.

 - Fold in chocolate chips into the batter.Note: cookie batter is supposed to be dry and crumbly.
-Check video for texture.
+Check the video for texture.

-- If batter is too dry you can add ¼ to ½ cup shortening or butter depending on how dry the batter is.
+- If the batter is too dry you can add ¼ to ½ cup shortening or butter depending on how dry the batter is.

 - Use a medium scoop to drop cookie batter onto a baking tray lined with parchment paper or silicon mat.
-Ensure cookies are spaced well, atleast 3 inches gap between one another.
+Ensure cookies are spaced well, at least 3 inches gap between one another.

 - Store leftover cookies in airtight containers at room temperature for up to a week.